 Also completed for the start of the new school year are two townhouse-style apartment buildings that will house eight students each, added to the college’s Cook Village on Lincoln Avenue between 11th and 12th streets.

 Residence halls for new students will open on Friday, Aug.
 25, at 10 a.m., with New Student Orientation beginning later that day and continuing through Monday, Aug.
 28. Residence halls for returning students will open on Sunday, Aug.
-27, at noon.
+27, at 10 a.m.
 Fall semester classes will begin on Tuesday, Aug.
 29, at 8 a.m.

 Convocation speaker Short-Thompson is excited to be a member of the Hope community and to help continue the college’s traditions of excellence in a rigorous and engaging liberal arts education strongly grounded in the Christian faith.
 As the daughter of a United Methodist minister and a former church youth group director herself, she prizes the opportunity to combine her lifelong Christian faith with her passions for scholarly teaching and inclusive, student-centered leadership in higher education at Hope.